 As we saw with the controversy over just one early provision of ObamaCare — the question of insurance coverage for contraception, which the Catholic Church and others vehemently opposed — many similarly contentious measures may be similarly difficult to resolve and implement.

 5. Independent Payment Advisory Board

-One very controversial aspect of ObamaCare involves the creation of a new presidential commission called the Independent Payment Advisory Board (IPAB).
+As previously mentioned, one controversial aspect of ObamaCare involves the creation of a presidential commission called the Independent Payment Advisory Board (IPAB).
 This board of 15 experts — chosen by the president and approved by the Senate — will be empowered to cut Medicare spending and make other healthcare decisions independently, unless counteracted by a three-fifths “super-majority” vote in Congress.

 As is true with many aspects of ObamaCare, the devil will be in the details of the law’s implementation.
 And, like the IPAB itself, ObamaCare is very much a work in progress.

-The true test of the law’s viability will likely be seen in the coming year to 18 months when ObamaCare’s most significant and costly provisions are implemented — including the individual mandate that all Americans have insurance, the expansion of Medicaid, and the creation of the new state “healthcare exchanges.”
+The true test of the law’s viability will likely come in 2014, when ObamaCare’s most significant and costly provisions are implemented — including the individual mandate that all Americans have insurance, the expansion of Medicaid, and the creation of the new state “healthcare exchanges.”
 These are designed to give individuals without insurance through their employers or government programs the ability to choose affordable insurance plans with guaranteed “essential health benefits.”

 Editor's Note: ObamaCare Takes Full Force in Next 18 Months, Get Prepared Now — Click Here.